Skip to content

 Case studies

-For an automotive company, we took over IT system management and reduced infrastructure costs by 50% while improving performance by 90%.
-For Propertus — a Kraków property management firm — we’ve been the permanent technical partner for years, ensuring zero site downtime.
+For an automotive company, we took over IT system support and reduced maintenance costs by 40% while improving performance by 80%.
+For Propertus - a property management firm - we’ve been the permanent technical partner for years, handling monitoring, updates, and site stability.

 How is support and maintenance organised?